 in the head.

 Shocker: You can't stop me, you puny pest!
-I'll mash you,
+I'll mash you, in a minute!

 I really think it would help you out more if you mashed Spider-Man right now.
 Don't wait a minute, it usually only takes Spidey six seconds to web up a lame villain.